Millie Davis

-Millie Davis (born 6 December 2006) is a Canadian actress who played Ms. O / Big O in the TVOKids/PBS Kids series Odd Squad, Riley in the Amazon Prime television show Dino Dana, Summer in Wonder, and Gemma Hendrix in Orphan Black.
+Millie Davis (born December 6, 2006) is a Canadian actress who played Ms. O / Big O in the TVOKids/PBS Kids series Odd Squad, Riley in the Amazon Prime television show Dino Dana, Summer in Wonder, Brixlee in Good Boys and Gemma Hendrix in Orphan Black.
 She was nominated for a Canadian Screen Award for Best Performance by an Actress in a Leading Role in a Dramatic Program or Limited Series as Ms. O in Odd Squad: The Movie at the 5th Canadian Screen Awards and has been co-nominated with the Odd Squad cast for four additional awards, including winning the award for "Best Young Ensemble in a TV Series" at the 2015 Joey Awards.

 Early life

 Born to Megan and Wayne Davis, an interracial couple.
-Millie and her older brother, Drew (born 2003), are actors who have both appeared in Orphan Black, among other roles.
+Millie and her older brother, Drew (b.
+2003), are actors who have both appeared in Orphan Black, among other roles.
 Her parents run the Characters Theatre Troupe in Thornhill, Ontario.